 Curated Trails bring together all sites relating to a specific cause, person, or locality, complete with a route map.
 Enjoy your explorations!

-The Freethought Trail is a project of the Council for Secular Humanism, a program of the Center for Inquiry, Inc. Development of this third iteration of the Freethought Trail website was funded by a generous grant from the James Hervey Johnson Charitable Educational Trust.
+The Freethought Trail is a project of the Council for Secular Humanism, a program of the Center for Inquiry, Inc. The Trail was conceived in 2003 and went live in 2005.
+Its second iteration was designed in 2009.
+Development of this third iteration of the Freethought Trail website (2018) was funded by a generous grant from the James Hervey Johnson Charitable Educational Trust.

 West-central New York State plays a special role in America’s history of radical reform.
 During the nineteenth and early twentieth centuries, this region gave rise to a cornucopia of bold new intellectual and social movements, new religions, utopian communities, and industrial and technical innovations.
 West-central New York was to nineteenth-century America what southern California became in the twentieth century: a bellwether, a cauldron of novelty.
 Why?

 It all began with the Erie Canal.
 Opened in 1825, the Canal connected the Great Lakes to the Atlantic Ocean, cutting transport costs by some 95 percent.
 New York City, the Canal’s eastern terminus, quickly became the nation’s largest port.
 Towns and cities along the canal route grew explosively.
 By 1850, 80 percent of New York's population lived within twenty-five miles of a canal.
 The area between Rochester and Utica flooded with newcomers.
 Some sought prosperity; others pursued some religious or social ideal.
 Men and women of every social, ethnic, political, and religious background mixed in unpredictable ways.
 Cut off from their families and their communities of origin, many felt free to explore radical new ways of arranging their lives.